mikependon/RepoDB.NET/pages/operations/insert.md

 # Insert

-This method is used to inserts a data entity object (as a new row) in the table.
+This method is used to insert a data entity object as a new row in the table.

 #### Code Snippets